LOADING ...

 Sat down, we sat down.
 Obie looked at the seeing eye dog, and at the

-What I to tell you about.
+What I came to you about.

-Came to about the draft.
+to talk about the draft.

 you walk in, you get injected, inspected, detected, infected,